A Yau-Tian-Donaldson correspondence on a class of toric fibrations: Acknowledgement

 \section{Acknowledgement}

 This paper is part of my PhD thesis.
 I am very grateful to my advisors Vestislav Apostolov and Eveline Legendre for their immeasurable help and invaluable advices.
-I would also like to thank Abdellah Lahdili for his carefull reading and constructive criticism in the earlier versions and to Yasufumi Nitta for his interest and to shared with me his manuscript with Shunsuke Sato.
+I would also like to thank Abdellah Lahdili for his careful reading and constructive criticism in the earlier versions, Yasufumi Nitta for his interest and to shared with me his manuscript with Shunsuke Saito, and the referee for his/her careful reading of our work and thoughtful suggestions that greatly improved the text.
 I am grateful to l'Université du Québec à Montréal and l'Université Toulouse III Paul Sabatier for their financial support.